Category: Misinformation (Page 1 of 2)

 Defending Against Misinformation

 You can call it misinformation, false news, alternative facts or misleading journalism.
-The internet is plagued with ubiquitous lies & fraudulent stories, promoted by real people and bot accounts, alike.
+The internet is home to countless lies & fraudulent stories, promoted by real people and bot accounts, alike.
 It’s awful out there, folks.

 And it’s not just the news.
 Forwarded emails of photos and videos dupe people into believing inaccurate science.
 Ads and posts convince people into strange & unnecessary behaviors through clickbait manipulation.
 On the internet, you are constantly targeted with junk info.